westlake-repl/.github/profile/README.md

 Hi there 👋

-🙋‍♀️ This is Westlake Representation Learning Lab, led by Professor [Fajie Yuan](https://fajieyuan.github.io/).
+🙋‍♀️ This is Westlake Representation Learning Lab, led by Dr. [Fajie Yuan](https://fajieyuan.github.io/).

 👩‍💻 We're focusing on two major research directions: